spetlr-org/spetlr/README.md

 # atc-dataplatform
-A common set of python libraries for DataBricks
+A common set of python libraries for DataBricks.

 ## Important Notes